 As TCU manages the impact of COVID-19, the University remains open and all Research and Graduate Studies offices continue to provide full support for our research and sponsored programs enterprise.
 The Office of the Associate Provost for Research and Dean of Graduate Studies is doing our part to ensure TCU research administration functions remain available to our faculty, staff and research community during this fluid situation.
 Our goal is to enable TCU faculty, staff and research community to continue their work while taking the steps necessary to ensure the safety of employees, students, and the public.

-Research activities may continue should you and your lab and project personnel be able to work remotely.
+Research activities may continue according to Phase 2 of our TCU Return to Research Plan.
+Phase 3 is expected to begin starting August 17, 2020.
+Please keep in mind that conditions on the ground dictate our return to research guidance.
 Human subjects research can continue in accordance to earlier guidance provided by our office, or in limited social interactions, as described by the CDC, or if it is necessary due to the nature of your work where the health of a research participant is a concern.

-We ask you to continue to develop plans for how your work could be conducted remotely or paused to practice social distancing and protect your health and safety, and that of members of your research and project personnel.
+We ask you to continue to develop plans for how your work could be conducted remotely or according to guidelines outlined in the Texas Christian University Return to Campus plan and the TCU Return to Research Plan to protect your health and safety, and that of members of your research and project personnel.
 For sponsored projects, if these precautions significantly impact research progress or if there is pause in your research, please contact the Office of Sponsored Programs via email at SponsoredPrograms@tcu.edu to coordinate with sponsors and program managers.

 The Office of the Associate Provost for Research and Dean of Graduate Studies has assembled best practices and guidelines to support TCU faculty in their continued research and project practices while navigating the impact of the spread of COVID-19.
 Safety within our research laboratories is one of our highest priority.
 Please note that all TCU safety policies remain in place which align with laboratory safety practices that reduce the risk of exposure to COVID-19.
 It is essential to ensure adequate staffing to respond to situations that may arise.